 Issues and future of bio-coal

 The most significant disadvantage of bio-coal is that it is a limited resource.
-It can't be enough for everything, but there is justification for some of the hopes, according to Cecilia Sundberg at The Royal Institute of Technology in Stockholm, Sweden.
+It can't be enough for everything, but there is justification for some of the hopes, according to Cecilia Sundberg at The Royal Institute of Technology in Stockholm, Sweden.- What is unique about using bio-coal as a carbon sink is that the carbon storage becomes stable in a material that can also be useful.
+There is a difference to bio-CCS, which is just about pumping down carbon dioxide to get rid of it.
+There are not many other ways to take carbon dioxide out of the atmosphere in the long term and at the same time, create benefits, says Cecilia Sundberg.

 Critisism